 Gluten & Dairy Free

 Well & Good tells us this is a very restrictive diet that gluten (duh), which is found in wheat, barley, and rye.
-Other sources of gluten include triticale, malt, and brewers yeast.
+Other sources of gluten include triticale, malt, and brewer yeast.
 This excludes wheat-based bread and pasta, most cereals, many packaged snack foods, soy sauce, beer, and other foods.
 As far as a dairy-free diet, that means avoiding all sources of dairy including cheese, sour cream, cream cheese, kefir, yogurt, and milk.

 Confusion about these diets